mlflow/mlflow/docs/source/models.rst

 MLflow format, using either Python's pickle module (Pickle) or CloudPickle for model serialization.
 These functions produce MLflow models with the ``python_function`` flavor, allowing them to be loaded as generic Python functions for inference via :py:func:`mlflow.pyfunc.load_pyfunc()`.
-Finally, the :py:func:`mlflow.sklearn.load_model()` method can be used to load MLflow models with the ``sklearn`` flavor as scikit-learn model objects.
+Finally, you can use the :py:func:`mlflow.sklearn.load_model()` method to load MLflow models with the ``sklearn`` flavor as scikit-learn model objects.

 For more information, see :py:mod:`mlflow.sklearn`.

 Spark MLlib (``spark``)
 ^^^^^^^^^^^^^^^^^^^^^^^